 Do you want to get involved in your local government and serve your community?
 The City of Clear Lake Shores is looking for volunteers who want to help guide the City by serving on boards, commissions, and committees.

-- Parks & Pool Committee - Two (2) positions available
+- Pool and Parks Committee - Two (2) positions available.

 If you are interested in serving on a board or committee, download the volunteer application form HERE.